aathanor/ResearchSite/content/PC-introduction.md

 I defend PRU using phenomenological observation, neuroscientific evidence of early co-activation, and computational models (e.g. Hopfield-style associative networks and transformer architectures) that show how unified activations are learnable and efficient.
 I then show how PRU dissolves several philosophical problems: the symbol-grounding problem (words are part of sensorimotor constellations rather than disconnected symbols) and the binding problem (perceptual, motor, and affective patterns need not be stitched together post hoc).

 The work is programmatic rather than conclusive: it develops the conceptual claim, sketches models, and sets out empirical predictions about early co-activation of pattern-constellations.
-PRU offers a simpler, more unified framework for thinking about recognition in philosophy, cognitive science, and AI.[^10]
+PRU offers a simpler, more unified framework for thinking about recognition in philosophy, cognitive science, and AI.

 We proceed in two parts.
 Part 1 (PATTERNS) deals mostly with pre-verbal cognition and establishes the general framework: Pattern-Constellations (PCs) as integrated assemblies of perceptual, motor, emotional, and other patterns that activate simultaneously.
 Part 2 (LANGUAGE) applies this framework to language, showing how linguistic patterns develop through embodied learning and how reference emerges through usage-based coordination rather than rule-based mapping.